Program Overview

 FAQs

-How long will it take to earn the computer science master’s degree?
+How long will it take to earn a computer science master’s degree?

 Program length is ordinarily anywhere between 2 and 5 years.
 It depends on your preferred pace and the number of courses you want to take each semester.